KenKi0/WebtronicsTest/README.md

    ```sh
    $ git clone git@github.com:KenKi2002/WebtronicsTest.git
    ```
-2. Define environment variables
+2. Define environment variables.
     Create .env file in the root of project and fill it in like .env.sample.
     NOTE: set pg_host as db is reqiered

 3. Build and run docker compose by predefined `make` command.